Nambili-Samuel/Artificial-Intelligence/README.md

 ---

-## Best institutions to learn Artificial Intelligence
+## Learning Artificial Intelligence

-We have listed some of the best institutions to learn artificial intelligence (AI) are renowned for their cutting-edge research and comprehensive academic programs.
-The Massachusetts Institute of Technology (MIT) is regarded as the top institution, with courses available through MITx and MIT OpenCourseWare.
+We have listed some of the best institutions to learn artificial intelligence (AI) that are renowned for their cutting-edge research and comprehensive academic programs.
+The [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/) is regarded as the top institution, with courses available through [MITx](https://mitxonline.mit.edu/) and MIT OpenCourseWare.
 MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) is a global leader in AI research, driving significant advancements in the field.
-Other institutions like Carnegie Mellon University, IBM, Stanford University, the University of California, Berkeley, and the University of Oxford are also highly regarded for their AI programs.
+Other institutions like [Carnegie Mellon University](https://www.cmu.edu/), IBM, Stanford University, the University of California, and the University of Oxford are also highly regarded for their AI programs.

 ![Image Description](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgmnH3IpMVQIyp66Zcb04SbpR-61MPT6CcGAsadw8CJEy3L0Q0DwfKpjCNT4RwEq4_CfiVM84uqxmx_ZMI7-HL_rIXJ4YeWnsUGAgaHRYTCgDd588rM3vXoE5TezuUfP32-0FAWP5J-gXfT6da2AwZrDnCtx9hFRx0DE7iFkj2so9I-3zB0IlsY0MWVRPys/s16000/logoimg1.png)